ericwbailey/sublime-snippets/README.md

 ### Commenting and legibility
 Verbosity is nice.
 Major HTML sectioning elements and complicated embeds/forms/etc. have start of/end of commenting to help when wayfinding when coding or inspecting.
 Remove to shave size off for larger-scale sites.

 Indentation is generous.
-Space is cheap and code written with legibility in mind makes for easier understanding and interpretation.
+Space is cheap, should be minified, and code written with legibility in mind makes for easier understanding and interpretation.

 ### Snippet ordering and naming
 Sublime lists snippets with a common Tab Trigger in alphabetical order.
 Each snippet's filename has an `xx-name-attribute` convention, to allow for manual ordering of snippets.
 Commonly used code patterns are put first, but alternatives are always available.